-The following table summarises the examinable elements of the first year course:
+The following table summarizes the examinable elements of the first-year course:

-YEAR PART Item Written Duration Exam Examination Units (EU)

-1 PRELIMS P1 Mathematics 3 hours 1

-P2 Electronic 8 Information Engineering 3 hours 1

-P3 Structures, Materials 8 Dynamics 3 hours 1

-P4 Energy Systems 3 hours 1

-P5 Engineering Practical Work N/A 0.5

-Total Nu 4.5
+YEAR PART Item Written Exam Duration Examination Units(EU) 1 PRELIMS P1 Mathematics P2 Electronic 8 Information Engineering P3 Structures, Materials 8 Dynamics P4 Energy Systems P5 Engineering Practical Work 3 hours 3 hours 3 hours 3 hours N/A 1 1 1 0.5 Total Number of Examination Units - PRELIMS4.5 4.5

-Examiners are appointed from among the teaching staff, but are considered formally independent; they set examination papers that reflect the content of the lecture courses and their accompanying tutorial example sheets.
+Examiners are appointed from among the teaching staff but are considered formally independent; they set examination papers that reflect the content of the lecture courses and their accompanying tutorial example sheets.
 Past examination papers and reports on the process are available on Canvas.